 Thousands of employee-owned iPad and iPhone devices have been added to the Kimberly-Clark network since the program’s inception.
 More than 30 percent of iOS devices are employee-owned and utilize a self-service support model.
 Users connect their mobile devices to the network without assistance from IT, and get first-tier technical support through online reference documents and instructional videos.

 Inspired user experience.

 At Ingram Micro, a robust program for supporting personally owned mobile devices has given employees freedom of choice, secure enterprise connectivity, and the power to be productive on their preferred devices.
-Recognizing the benefits for formalizing a BYOD program, IT collaborated with a team of cross-functional stakeholders from the outset and built a comprehensive companywide BYOD policy.
+Recognizing the benefits of formalizing a BYOD program, IT collaborated with a team of cross-functional stakeholders from the outset and built a comprehensive, companywide BYOD policy.

 Device management IT can trust.

 With thousands of personal devices attached to the corporate network, IT wanted to ensure that access to sensitive company information was not only secure, but managed under the same policies as corporate-owned devices.
 By incorporating a robust mobile device management (MDM) solution from MobileIron with the capabilities of iOS, IT has an efficient means to track fleets of personal devices, wirelessly configure settings, monitor corporate policies, and remotely wipe or lock devices.